 I’m a licensed therapist with a master’s degree in Social Work from San Diego State University.
 I received my Bachelor of Psychology from UC Berkeley, and prior to attending graduate school, I lived and worked as a chef at two Buddhist Retreat Centers in Vermont and Northern California.
 What was intended as a volunteer summer position turned into an unanticipated three and half years of learning about Buddhism and offering service to others on retreat.
 Learning about the mind from the perspective of Buddhist philosophy, as well as experiencing first-hand the benefits of meditation and contemplative practices, has shaped the therapist I am today.

 As a social worker, I worked in hospice and inpatient hospitals, later transitioning to working primarily as an outpatient therapist.
-Initially trained in Dialectical Behavioral Therapy, I have since moved towards a more eclectic approach informed by Internal Family Systems Therapy, Coherence Therapy, positive psychology, and the work of personal development experts such as Dr. Joe Dispenza and Abraham Hicks.
+Initially trained in Dialectical Behavioral Therapy, I have since moved towards a more eclectic approach informed by Internal Family Systems Therapy, Coherence Therapy, positive psychology, Somatic Experiencing and the work of personal development experts such as Dr. Joe Dispenza and Abraham Hicks.
 I am Coherence Therapy trained, intermediate level, and have completed Joe Dispenza’s health care practitioner program.

 And I can say very confidently that over time, my life has changed.
 I am a happier, more confident person, and I am a lot more free and unburdened than I was before I started my mental health journey.
 I feel more empowered to put my mind in a more positive place, be the person I want to be and create the life I want to experience.
+I also feel more open to surrendering to life, knowing that there are many aspects to it I cannot – and don’t need to – control.

 I know the power that we all have in our lives and I am so excited to share tools with you that will help you improve your human experience.
 As a therapist I can say with certainty that everything I discuss with my clients I essentially have “tried on” myself.
 I do this work because I believe we can always be happier, more free and more empowered to create in our lives.
 Diagnoses are not our destiny, and if we change ourselves, our life will change.